 Exploration on autopilot

-We are entering a new era of space exploration, and not just because AI is set to make spacecraft more powerful.
-Artificial intelligence will transform the very nature of both robotic and crewed missions.
-Though we are only just beginning to imagine the possibilities, in the near future, more and more of humanity’s next steps in exploring the Cosmos could prove impractical, or even impossible, without AI.
+If these milestones ever do happen, it won't be thanks to small upgrades.
+AI is set to transform the very nature of both robotic and crewed space missions.
+Though we are only just beginning to imagine the possibilities, humanity’s next steps in exploring the Cosmos could be impractical, or even impossible, without AI.

 Human Resources

 Today, every active space mission relies on human control.
 Teams of experts on Earth often intervene to keep probes on track, whether planning a spacecraft's trajectory or picking a rover’s sample site.
-This means that the kinds of exploration demanding quick, complicated decision-making often stay out of reach.
+This means that the kinds of exploration demanding quick, complicated decisions tend to stay out of reach.
 No space agency has ever flown a drone through a Martian cave, for example, though it could tell us a great deal about the planet’s past.

 Better, faster, stronger

 AI changes this equation.
 When human control threatens to become too impractical or expensive, artificial intelligence can bridge the gap.
-AI will allow probes to plan out their own activities, navigate complex surroundings, and both detect and adapt to onboard problems.
-Missions can lean on AI for efficiency and, sometimes, to achieve entirely new feats.
+AI will allow probes to plan out their activities, navigate complex surroundings, and both detect and adapt to onboard problems.
+Missions can lean on AI to become more efficient and, sometimes, to achieve entirely new feats.

 Take NASA’s DART mission.
-In 2022, it used an onboard algorithm to guide itself to impact the asteroid Dimorphos.
-But unlike previous missions, DART didn't just follow a set of prewritten rules to slightly adjust its trajectory; its algorithm made its own decisions, commanding the spacecraft by itself for the mission’s entire final phase.
+In 2022, it used an onboard algorithm to guide itself to smash into the asteroid Dimorphos.
+But unlike previous missions, DART didn't just follow a set of prewritten rules to slightly adjust its trajectory.
+Its algorithm made its own decisions, commanding the spacecraft by itself for the mission’s entire final phase.

 Mars exploration has also benefited from machine intelligence.
 Starting with the Opportunity rover, every NASA rover on Mars has used a built-in system to examine its wide-field images and then automatically decide which spots to photograph in detail.
-The result is more photos for less work, freeing the rover teams to focus on other tasks.
+The rovers get more photos for less work, freeing their teams to focus on other tasks.

 Smarter robots could one day handle all these operations on their own.
-In simulations, AI-driven spacecraft have planned maneuvers involving aerobraking and gravity assists that minimize fuel and travel time.
-AI methods have also been shown to automatically detect surface features like cave entrances, classify how navigable terrain is, and construct maps for rovers based on orbiter images.
+In simulations, AI-driven spacecraft have planned maneuvers involving aerobraking and gravity assists that minimized fuel and travel time.
+AI methods have also automatically classified how navigable terrain is, detected surface features like cave entrances, and constructed maps for rovers based on orbiter images.

 "In one recent test at a Marslike site, a rover with this sort of ‘smart’ software was able to complete a science campaign a full 80% faster than one using traditional methods."

-A more intelligent probe might not only understand its surroundings better, but also their own workings.
-Research shows that AI-driven techniques can improve how a spacecraft identifies and adapts to internal problems in real time, helping missions account for broken instruments and spot software malfunctions caused by space radiation.
+A more intelligent probe might not only understand its surroundings better, but also its own workings.
+Research shows that AI-driven techniques can improve how a spacecraft identifies and adapts to internal problems in real time, helping missions account for broken instruments and spot software malfunctions.
 If a wind sensor failed on NASA’s InSight Mars lander, for instance, scientists have shown they could use AI to lessen the impact on the mission's data.

 I, spacecraft